Best Summer Jobs for Premeds & How to Find Them

 Pay attention to how the physician you’re working with interacts with their patients and how they handle certain situations.
 Doing this repeatedly will provide valuable insight into the broader medical field and what will be expected of you one day.

-Additionally, do not be afraid to ask questions or seek out opportunities to learn new skills.
+Additionally, don’t be afraid to ask questions or seek out opportunities to learn new skills.
 For example, if you are working as a Certified Nursing Assistant, ask if you can shadow the physicians in your free time.
 You likely won’t have the same amount of time to shadow a physician during school, so make the most of the time you have in the summer.

 2 | Be Proactive and Take Initiative